Poster: Lucia Vernarelli

 The Redstockings Women's Liberation Archives Distribution Project is a mostly volunteer, grassroots effort, which teaches history for activist use.
-Through our catalog, we make available some of the founding documents of the women's liberation movement, as well as materials which take stock of and seek to advance the gains won through the freedom organizing of the 1960s.
-Feminists, community, and youth organizers use our material for all kinds of activism, such as speakouts, campaigns, conferences, zap actions, consciousness-raising and study groups.
+Through our catalog, we have made available some of the founding documents of the women's liberation movement, as well as materials which take stock of and seek to advance the gains won through the freedom organizing of the 1960s.
+Feminists, community, and youth organizers have been using our material for all kinds of activism, such as speakouts, campaigns, conferences, zap actions, consciousness-raising and study groups.
 In addition, students, journalists, and professors use Archives material for women's studies classes, school research papers, and to produce films, articles and books.

 Spreading the Radical Signposts From Feminism's Past

 If any of the material below is not available on our website or microfilm—for instance, an audio recording-- let us know by email which items you would like.
 We will either email you a pdf of the document or send you a link to another website where you can find it.
 A fair donation to Redstockings to cover the womanpower, time, space and other resources needed to respond to your request will help speed up our ability to get you the material.
 You can make your contribution with the secure Paypal button below and let us know by email what material you need.

 Laura X's Women's History Research Project